Note to Residents

 We hope you are as well as can be expected in these difficult times.

-We are writing to let you know (i) our plans for operating through remaining Covid-19 restrictions and how they will impact our services and your building and (ii) links to official government information should you require guidance, although we imagine most people are now well-versed in this from the media.
+We are writing to let you know (i) our plans for operating through the latest Covid-19 restrictions and how they will impact our services and your building and (ii) links to official government information should you require guidance, although we imagine most people are now well-versed in this from the media.

 The circumstances under which we all live and work have changed significantly since mid-March.
 We continue to review and update our approach based on the latest information and advice provided by the Government.

 At London Block Management, we care about the health and safety of our team and of our clients.
 We temporarily switched to a fully remote working regime in mid-March.
 Despite these unprecedented times, we maintained our full team, with none of our employees being furloughed through the pandemic.
 At the start of June, we cautiously switched to some staff working from the office again on a rotational basis which continues currently.
 The office is Covid-secure with a detailed risk assessment in place, which is reviewed and updated on a regular basis

 Contractors and on-site staff